• Company

 Completion Date: November 20, 1998

-A Birdair architectural fabric membrane stretches out over this 70,000 square-foot contemporary building, lending a real "circus tent" look to Cirque Du Soleil Walt Disney World.
+Designed and built by Birdair in 1998, the building’s exterior is wrapped in a PTFE-coated fiberglass membrane, a durable, weather-resistant material that mimics the iconic white circus tent form with a contemporary twist.
+The translucent fabric façade-like structure comprises multiple uniquely shaped membrane panels tensioned using large structural cables and catenary edges, creating dynamic curves and surface planes that both define the volume and manipulate natural light lending a real "circus tent" look to Cirque Du Soleil Walt Disney World.
 The "tent" which is highly detailed and allows inside illumination, reflects the imagination of Walt Disney World as well as the creative performances of Cirque Du Soleil.
 The fabric skin is composed of seven unique fields which vary in scale and dimension to manipulate the interstitial space between the building and outdoors and to provide passive solar shading for the building.

 Tensile Architecture PTFE Birdair